 Fighting Corruption in Eastern Europe and Central Asia

-Download the ebook in pdf format: English / Russian
+Download the ebook in pdf format: English - Russian - Vietnamese

 Many countries around the world have introduced systems of asset declarations for public officials in order to prevent corruption.
 These systems vary greatly from country to country.
 The impact of such systems on the actual level of corruption is not well known.